International Taskforce on Child Protection

 Ongoing Work

-The ITFCP now meets regularly to discuss and share good practices and to raise awareness of the challenges facing the international school community in this area, and to help schools to meet these challenges, including through:
+The ITFCP meets regularly to discuss leading practices and to raise awareness of challenges facing the international school community.
+We regularly create new resources to help schools meet these challenges, including:

-- the development of tools and resources for schools to use to strengthen their own child protection and student well-being systems;
+• the development of tools and resources for schools to use to strengthen child protection and student well-being systems;

-- thought leadership and innovative practice, working alongside academics, law enforcement agencies, international charities and experts in a range of disciplines including the law, child protection, child safeguarding and student well-being, medicine and mental health, in order to increase awareness of and protect children against harm and abuse in international school communities.
+• thought leadership and innovative practice, working alongside academics, law enforcement agencies, international charities and experts in a range of disciplines including the law, child protection, child safeguarding and student well-being, medicine and mental health, to increase awareness of and protect children against harm and abuse in international school communities.

 Founding Members